Igor Domsac | June 20, 2025

 Can plants be illegal?

 At the heart of debates on drugs and public policy lies a question that may seem simple but has profound implications: can a plant be illegal?
-This is one of the issues raised by Darryl Bickler, a British lawyer and founder of the Drug Equality Alliance, who argues that it is not plants or substances themselves that are illegal, but specific human actions related to them.
+This is one of the issues raised by Darryl Bickler, a British lawyer and founder of the Drug Equality Alliance, who argues that it is not plants or substances themselves that are illegal, but specific human actions related to them if conducted without lawful authorisation, exemption, license or prescription.
 “Substances cannot be inherently illegal.
 They have no agency, they do not commit acts.
 What should be legally evaluated is human behavior in specific contexts, not the mere existence of a plant,” explains Bickler.
+Exemptions and licenses ought to be the norm, and most laws have these provisions waiting to be deployed.

-For decades, international legal frameworks have prohibited the use of substances such as DMT, psilocybin, and mescaline, which has had the side effect of persecuting practices involving plants that naturally contain these compounds, such as ayahuasca, psilocybin mushrooms, and San Pedro cactus.
-From this perspective, legal control should focus on specific acts—such as unauthorized distribution or practices that endanger public safety—rather than prosecuting the mere possession or cultivation of natural elements that we have used for centuries for medicinal, spiritual, and cultural purposes.
-What sense does it make to consider the mere possession of a plant a crime, without considering the context of its use?
+For decades, international legal frameworks have restricted access to substances such as DMT, psilocybin, and mescaline.
+Although personal use is not explicitly prohibited in many jurisdictions, the control of property-related acts — such as possession, cultivation, or distribution — has had the side effect of criminalizing traditional practices involving living beings that naturally contain these compounds, such as ayahuasca, psilocybin mushrooms, or the San Pedro cactus.
+From this perspective, legal frameworks should distinguish between use and misuse, focusing control on specific actions that may pose risks to public safety — such as unauthorized distribution — rather than penalizing the simple act of possessing or cultivating natural elements that have been used for centuries for medicinal, spiritual, and cultural purposes.
+What sense does it make to treat the mere possession of a plant as a crime, without considering the context of its use?

 A change of view from a human rights perspective